-Time In Program
+Time In Archive

 You don’t have to be a meditation practitioner.
 We welcome all levels of experience.
 The only expertise we require is an open mind and a desire to experience.
 (CP credits available to those who are interested.)

 If you are interested and would like to attend, please send Jaye an email at Jayemoyer@gmail.com.
 We’ll send you a Zoom invitation and a reminder half an hour before the workshop begins.

 There is a long tradition of offering meditation instruction with no expectation of payment.
 Our “Time In” group and Jaye’s “Drop-In” sits are offered in this tradition: we expect no fee.

 “Dana” is a part of this tradition.
 The recipient of our offering might consider offering some amount based on a combination of perceived value and personal means.
 In the freedom of this exchange we open to the heart aspect appreciation, kindness, and gratitude.

 In this spirit, we receive what is freely offered.